 SBOE Rule 0600-01-.04 provides that an appeal is deemed filed on the date it is received by the Board; or if transmitted through the United States mail, on the postmark date.
-The rule also provides that an appeal can be filed by facsimile ("fax") provided the original document is delivered or mailed to the SBOE by the end of the next business day and a copy is served upon all parties.
+The rule also provides that an appeal can be filed by electronic mail or facsimile ("fax").